atlashk/atlas/README.md

 ## Contributing

-- Issues and pull requests are welcome
+- Issues and PRs are welcome
-- Keep modules aligned with DDD and clean architectural boundaries
+- Keep modules aligned with DDD/Clean Architecture
-- Prefer adding adapters over introducing domain-level coupling
+- Prefer adding adapters over changing domain logic

 ## License

-- No `LICENSE` file is currently included in this repository
+- No LICENSE file is included in this repository
+- Add a `LICENSE` file if you plan to distribute the code